ionabio/coursera/CfE/readme.md

 Courses are categorized in folder

-C for everyone A : CfEA
+- C for everyone A : CfEA
-C for everyone B : CfEB
+- C for everyone B : CfEB
-C++ for C programmers A CppfEA
+- C++ for C programmers A : CppfEA
-C++ for C Programmers B CppfECB
+- C++ for C Programmers B : CppfECB

-The files are stand alone texts usually.
-Easiest way is to copy the contents to an online compiler.
+The files are stand-alone texts usually.
+The easiest way is to just copy the contents to an online compiler.